ControlThinker: Unveiling Latent Semantics for Controllable Image Generation through Visual Reasoning: Method

 where $\pi_{\theta}$ is the policy model parameterized by $\theta$.

-As demonstrated in Fig.~\ref{fig:figure3} While the model after SFT could interpret general style requirements, they frequently fabricated specific elements not supported by the control image, erroneously describing "luxurious white couch" when no such furniture was present in the control signal.
-This necessitate our second phase training strategy.
+As demonstrated in Fig.~\ref{fig:figure3}, while the model after SFT could recognize ``the owners'', it partially misread the control image as containing ``two small dogs''.
+This necessitates our second phase training strategy.

-\textbf{RFT.}\quad The second phase—reinforcement fine-tuning—is where the model's reasoning abilities truly evolve.
+\textbf{RFT.}\quad The second phase reinforcement fine-tuning is where the model's reasoning abilities truly evolve.
 During this phase, for each question $q$, we generate multiple reasoning trajectories with diverse interpretations of the visual content.
-From each trajectory, we extract the final enhanced prompt $\{P_{enh}^1, P_{enh}^2, ..., P_{enh}^N\}$ and evaluate its alignment with the ground truth image using CLIP scores as a verifiable reward metric.
+From each trajectory, we extract the final enhanced prompt $\{P_{enh}^1, P_{enh}^2, ..., P_{enh}^N\}$ and evaluate its alignment with the ground truth image $I_{gt}$ using CLIP scores as a verifiable reward metric.
 The reward for each enhanced prompt $P_{enh}^i$ is calculated as:

 where $I_{gt}$ is the ground-truth image and CLIP computes the image-text similarity score.